SHIVANI-DEO/pdfreader/README.md

 # pdfreader
-this program will convert pdf into audiobooks
+Are you tired of boring long pdfs ,here is few lines of code to convert your pdfs into audiobooks.... this program will convert your pdf into audiobook